ben-pr-p/assemble-online/README.md

 # assemble.live

 Real time online meeting platform based on the use and manipulation of *space*.

-Built using Node.js, Socket.io, PeerJS, React, and SVG.
+Built using Node.js, Socket.io, PeerJS, and React.

 ## Running locally